 Revenue allocated to performance obligations relating to provision of development activities is recognized using an estimate of the percentage of completion of the project based on the costs incurred on the project as a percentage of the total expected costs.
 The determination of the percentage of completion requires management to estimate the costs-to-complete the project.
 A detailed estimate of the costs-to-complete is re-assessed every reporting period based on the latest project plan and discussions with project teams.
 If a change in facts or circumstances occurs, the estimate will be adjusted and the revenue will be recognized based on the revised estimate.
-The difference between the cumulative revenue recognized based on the previous estimate and the revenue recognized based on the revised estimate would be recognized as an adjustment to revenue in the period in which the change in estimate occurs.
-Determining the estimate of the cost-to-complete requires significant judgment and may have a significant impact on the amount and timing of revenue recognition.
-However, a 10% change in the cost-to-complete at December 31, 2023, would not have a significant impact on revenue recognized in the year ended December 31, 2023.
+The difference between the cumulative revenue recognized based on the period in which the change in estimate occurs.
+Determining the estimate of the cost-to-complete requires significant judgment and may have a significant impact on the amount and timing of revenue recognized in the year ended December 31, 2023.